- Flash Array

 MLC flash has limited write cycles, but Purity writes to the flash in a manner that ensures long life even when running at maximum write IOPS 24x7.
 The FlashArray stays within our flash manufacturer's specifications, and we make available a 5-year warranty on all hardware components in the array, including the SSDs.

-One of the reasons that traditional arrays have had such a hard time offering advanced data services (deduplication, compression, fine-grained allocation units or chunks) is that they are limited by their metadata.
+Traditional arrays have a hard time offering advanced data services (deduplication, compression, fine-grained allocation units or chunks) as they are limited by their metadata.
 These architectures require that 100% of the metadata fit in the controller's DRAM for performance.
 The FlashArray virtualizes its storage down to a 512-byte geometry, meaning that scaling to PBs of user data entails managing trillions of metadata objects, far more than can feasibly be stored in DRAM.
-Purity employs a scalable, distributed, multi-tiered metadata scheme, where metadata is written broadly across the array and protected in the same manner as user data.
+Purity employs a scalable, adaptive, multi-tiered metadata scheme, where metadata is written broadly across the array and protected in the same manner as user data.
 Frequently-accessed portions of that metadata are kept in higher-performance data structures, and the most frequently accessed is cached in the controller's DRAM.
-This rich metadata architecture is arguably Purity's chief asset, and what will ultimately demand the rewrite of traditional storage controller software to get to the solid-state future.
+The flexible metadata structure has numerous benefits – virtually uncapped scale, variable block size (512B – 32KB) for comprehensive data reduction (inline deduplication and compression) and real world performance.
+The variable block size prevents misalignment of blocks in virtualized environments.
+This rich metadata architecture is arguably Purity's chief asset.

 Purity writes data in a virtualized, append-only data layout.
 This ensures data is spread across the large pool of flash memory, and all data placement is aligned to the 512-byte data geometry.
 This results in extremely effective deduplication and compression on a large scale.